JamesOQ/Tunning-Up-Music-Highway/README.md

 ---

 ##### Conclusion
-Even under **fairly conservative assumptions**, the safety intervention of adding guardrails and redoing lane markings and signage to the segment with longitude range (-88.663, -88.605] is cost-effective, yielding a net benefit of **$6,688,384** for this 3.26-mile segment had this strategy been implemented in 2023.
+Even under **fairly conservative assumptions**, the safety intervention of adding guardrails and redoing lane markings and signage to the segment with longitude range (-88.663, -88.605] is cost-effective, yielding a net benefit of **$6,688,384** for this 3.26-mile segment had this strategy been implemented in 2023 and continued through mid-2025.

 ----